Openhab-Nodes/website/content/en/developer/addons.md

 CMD ["myapp"]
 ```

-You build the addon container with `docker build . -name addon` or `podman build . -name addon`.
+The template repositories contain a build script `./build.sh`, but you can also manually call `docker build` for example, like: `docker build . -name ohx-addon-name` or `podman build . -name ohx-addon-name`.

 ### Kubernetes Pods File

 The next step is to write the *Kubernetes Objects* file.
-Although the software Kubernetes is not used, it is a well understood and documented file format for container setups which allow to attach metadata.
+Although the software Kubernetes itself is not used, the file format is a well understood and documented format for container setups.

 Metadata like the addon title, description, author information as well as mandatory and optional permissions are part of this declaration.

-The following example for an imaginary addon called "ohx-addon-name" names two containers. `apiVersion` is always `v1` and `kind` must be set to `Pod`.
-A pod is a set of containers.
+The following example for an imaginary addon called "ohx-addon-name" lists two containers. `apiVersion` is always `v1` and `kind` must be set to `Pod` (A pod is a set of containers).
-The first container entry references the addon application (which we named "addon" in the section above) and an mqtt broker container.
+The first container entry references the addon application (which we named "ohx-addon-name" in the section above) and an mqtt broker container for demonstrational purposes.

+You
 ```yaml
 ---
  apiVersion: v1